Mount a secret volume in Azure Container Instances

 Secure environment variables

-Another method for providing sensitive information to containers (including Windows containers) is through the use of secure environment variables.
+Another method for providing sensitive information to containers (including Windows containers) is by using secure environment variables.